dopplerchase/DRpy/docs/source/installation.rst

 ============

 The easiest way to install DRpy is to install it within a new anaconda environment.
-If you don't already have conda, please see go install it from here: `miniconda <https://docs.conda.io/en/latest/miniconda.html>`_
+If you don't already have conda, please see go install it from here: `miniforge <https://github.com/conda-forge/miniforge>`_

 Now that you have conda, either download the zipped file from github, or use the following (if you have git)